Northern Kentucky Drinking Water Quality

 0EPA Limit (15)30+

-Northern Kentucky lead levels are well within safe limits.
+Northern Kentucky lead levels are well below the EPA action level.

 Regular testing is still recommended, as lead can enter water through household plumbing.